BTG Pactual founder Esteves returns to center stage amid speculation on role

 Esteves, also the bank's biggest shareholder, will discuss Brazil's economic and political outlook before an audience of roughly 3,000 businessmen, investors and clients.

-His previous speeches since being cleared of corruption charges linked to Brazil's epic "Car Wash" probe had been at smaller events addressing issues like private equity and real estate.
+Esteves had originally been scheduled to speak on Tuesday but switched to Wednesday because Brazil's privatization secretary Salim Mattar needed to switch his slot because of a timing conflict, a BTG spokeswoman said.

-Esteves, who was jailed for about 20 days nearly five years ago, has had an active role in the bank's strategy since April 2016 but has been designated only as "senior partner."
+Esteves, who was jailed for about 20 days nearly five years ago, has played an active role in the bank's strategy since April 2016 with a designation of "senior partner."

+But he added that it was up to Esteves, once the bank's main public face, to decide whether to formally rejoin BTG's staff.

-When under investigation, the bank was forced to cut jobs and shed assets amid heavy client withdrawals.
-But BTG has since rebounded, posting earnings of 3.833 billion reais last year, up nearly 40%.
+While under investigation, the bank was forced to cut jobs and shed assets amid heavy client withdrawals.
+BTG has since rebounded, posting earnings of 3.833 billion reais last year, up nearly 40%.

 Esteves' public appearance comes after Brazil's central bank in December approved the restoration of his majority stake in BTG's controlling group.
 Finalizing the move still requires authorization from regulators outside Brazil.